No Place In Heaven (2015)

 If you could look into the future would you / if you could see it would you even want to / I got a feeling that there’s bad news coming / but I don’t want to find it out

 As a child we want to meet the expectations set by our parents, as a parent we struggle not to set any.
 This complicated relationship is mentioned on the album several times in songs like All She Wants, Good Wife and No Place In Heaven.
 The title song refers mostly to God (the Father in Heaven) but talks also about distance between people and I find the lyrics in the song some of the saddest in Mika’s music.

 In between us an ocean can be found / how long will I swim before I drown / and in between those words we dare not say / do you think that you could learn to love me anyway

 Distance has an important role in several songs on the album.
 Rio is searching possibilities to take distance from our everyday life.
-Maybe living like someone else we could be somehow better persons.
+Maybe living like someone else could make us somehow better persons.
 Listening to Rio makes me literally think of going to Rio.
-I hesitated if I want to travel alone in that part of the world as I hadn't done that before but decided of course I do, I'm going to Rio.
-The pandemic cancelled my plans like it cancelled many other plans as well but I still have that dream.
+The pandemic cancelled my travel plans to Rio the same way it cancelled many other plans but I still have that dream.
 Maybe I will see Mika performing in Rio one day.